Soho: Cultural references

 A detailed mural depicting Soho characters, including writer Dylan Thomas and jazz musician George Melly, is in Broadwick Street, at the junction with Carnaby Street.

 In fiction, Robert Louis Stevenson had Dr. Henry Jekyll set up a home for Edward Hyde in Soho in his novel, Strange Case of Dr Jekyll and Mr Hyde.
 Charles Dickens referred to Soho in several of his works; in A Tale of Two Cities, Lucie Manette and her father Dr. Alexandre Manette live on Soho Square, while Golden Square is mentioned in Nicholas Nickleby, in which Ralph Nickleby has a house on the square, and the George II statue in the centre is described as "mournful".
 Joseph Conrad used Soho as the home for The Secret Agent, a French immigrant who ran a pornography shop.
 Dan Kavanagh (Julian Barnes)'s 1980 novel Duffy is set in Soho.

-Lee Ho Fook's, formerly in Gerrard Street, is mentioned in Warren Zevon's song "Werewolves of London".
+Lee Ho Fook's is mentioned in Warren Zevon's song "Werewolves of London".
 The Who song "Pinball Wizard", also covered by Elton John, contains the line "From Soho down to Brighton, I must've played them all", in reference to the locations frequented by the title character.
+The Pogues 1986 song "A Rainy Night in Soho", written and sung by Shane MacGowan (and covered by Bono and Johnny Depp) frames night-time in the district.
+"Lola" by The Kinks sees the story-teller of the song meeting a transgender woman by the name of Lola in a club in Soho.

 The area is the setting for the 2021 film Last Night in Soho by Edgar Wright.

-The 2011 song "What's Happened to Soho?" by British electro swing band The Correspondents laments the gentrification of Soho.